MuGdxy/muda/docs/MainPage.md

 ## [Extension] Field Layout

 MUDA now supports the `SoA/AoS/AoSoA` layouts.
 Users can switch between them seamlessly(with different builder parameters).
-The copy operation is in all directions, and the layout is well-supported.
+The copy operation in all directions and layouts is well-supported.

 Most of the time, `AoSoA` is the best layout for Vector and Matrix, with better [memory coalescing](https://nichijou.co/cuda5-coalesce/) and more compact memory storage.
 With the help of `Eigen::Map<>`, the read/write of a Vector/Matrix is as trivial as accessing a struct-version Vector/Matrix.